-- Who is in the consumer target?
+- Who is in our desired consumer target?
+(Most motivated people to buy what we do)

 - What are we are selling?
+(Our main consumer benefit we stand behind)

 - Why should they believe us?
+(Support points to back up the main benefit)

 Brand Leaders always think about who they want, but rarely who wants them.
 A good way to challenge yourself is to ask: “who is the most motivated to buy what you do?
 You can’t sell a golf ball to people who hate golf.
 And, you can’t get people with hardwood floors to buy carpet cleaning.